aboler/plant-partner/README.md

     - `services/`: directory for backend communication modules
       - `remote_service.dart`: handles HTTP requests to the backend
     - `plant.dart`: types data model used to decode JSON plant objects from the database

 - ``Documentation`` : directory containing relevant project documentation
   - ``Circuits`` : directory containing relevant circuits created during development
   - ``ClassSubmissions`` : directory containing a file with the link to the Google Drive folder containing all of our report work/submissions
   - ``Contributions`` : directory containing all members' timesheet records
   - ``Datasheets`` : directory containing schematics to reference for our current materials being used
   - ``Diagrams`` : directory containing relevant diagrams created during development
   - ``Materials`` : directory containing documentation related to materials, such as which items were purchased and from where
+  - ``Mosquitto`` : directory containing configuration files needed to successfully run mosquitto with our program
   - ``Research`` : directory containing research collected during the project, such as how to set up a coding environment for the ESP32
   - ``pcbDesign`` : directory containing work dones towards designing/building our project's PCB